 The Kocatepe Mosque is one of Ankara’s symbols.
 Being one of the biggest mosques in the world, it dominates the area in which it’s constructed and it can be seen from many different parts of the city.

-But, this is not a historical building.
+But, this is not a historic building.
 Its construction finished only 33 years ago, in 1987.
-While the mosque doesn’t have any historical value, it surely holds the paramount religious position as a place that can accommodate 24000 worshippers.
+While the mosque doesn’t have any historic value, it surely holds the paramount religious position as a place that can accommodate 24000 worshippers.

 But, I’m not impressed with such statistics.
-Every mosque that I visited, I did so because of its historical significance and artistic and architectural value.
+Every mosque that I visited, I did so for its historic significance and artistic and architectural value.

 This mosque follows the same pattern.
 In my opinion, it’s a beautiful and a very impressive construction.